 “Do you know what I think?”
 Sheriff Rhonda White asked.

 “No, please tell us.”
-My employer managed to hold back most of her sarcasm, since she already knew what the sheriff was about to say next.
+My employer managed to hold back most of her sarcasm, since she already knew what the sheriff was going to say next.
 It was so obvious that I’d figured it out too.

 We were sitting at a front table in the Wagon Wheel, so the sheriff could keep an eye on the situation outside.
 The waitress, Dot, came over and Rhonda waved her off, but not before my employer said she would like a cappuccino.